 Unique identifier.
 Users enter ID or a one-time password every time they approve a transaction.
 Modern devices support biometric authorization.
 So, you can add an extra layer of protection, like fingerprint check or face recognition.

 Replenish bank account.
-Add the ability to credit bank account via the P2P app.
+Add the ability to credit a bank account via the P2P app.

 Payment history.
 Provide users with fast access to the latest transactions.
 Also, allow viewing payment history for an extended period.